CiaranO-C/battleship/README.md

 # ⚓ Battleship ⚓

 ## Play!
 Follow the link to test your mettle!
 [Battleship](https://battleship-seven-gamma.vercel.app/)

+ pssst... if you want to beat the computer easily check the console!

 ## Overview
 This is a classic Battleship game built using vanilla JavaScript and CSS, created as one of my earlier projects while learning web development.
 The game is fully functional, featuring interactive gameplay against a computer opponent with basic game AI (lots of if else!), or a local two player mode.
 Players can position their ships, attack their opponent, and aim to sink all the enemy ships to win.